 An 8-foot-long wall entirely occupied by cabinets equals eight linear feet.
 Measure base and wall cabinets separately and add them together to determine the overall linear footage.
 Prices for similarly sized base and wall cabinets will differ.
 The former costs more due to the greater quantity of materials required for manufacturing.

-One thing to keep in mind is that base cabinets are sold without tops.
 The countertop material completes the cabinets.
-So you must include the cost of countertops when making your calculations.
+You must include the cost of that as well as fabrication and installation when making your total home improvement budget calculations.

 Stock Kitchen Cabinets